 - Don’t push any buttons or respond to questions, especially ones that can be answered with “yes.”

-- It goes without saying, but is still good to be reminded that you should never give out personal information like Social Security and credit card numbers or password hints.
+- It goes without saying, but still good to be reminded that you should never give out personal information like Social Security and credit card numbers or password hints.

 - If they claim to be collecting debt or offering money, but haven’t previously sent you a written statement, it’s most likely a scam and should be hung up on.